 This isn’t the best for your Bitcoin Privacy or Bitcoin Security… but for beginners it helps to limit the flood of new information and simplifies the on boarding process.
 Then, once you’re comfortable with everything, you can increase your privacy and security by connecting to your own private server.
 This can be done in two different ways:

 - Bitcoin Core: If you don’t want to buy any new hardware, you can simply download Bitcoin Core on the same computer you have Sparrow Wallet installed on and use that.
 Check out our full guide: How To Connect Sparrow Wallet To Bitcoin Core

-- Full Bitcoin Node: If spending a couple hundred dollars to do it properly isn’t an issue, you can buy your own hardware and run your very own node.
+- Full Bitcoin Node: If spending a couple hundred dollars to do it properly isn’t an issue, you can buy your own hardware and run your very own Bitcoin Node.
 We heavily recommend Umbrel for their excellent interface and ecosystem.
 Check out our full guide: How To Connect Sparrow Wallet To Umbrel

 For now though, you can just leave it at the default settings and create your first new wallet.

 Does Sparrow Wallet Have An iPhone or Android App?